mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### match_at_least_one
 >

-Pipe input to output if the input consists of one line or more; otherwise, return `1`.
+Pipe input to output if the input consists of one line or more.
+Otherwise, return `1`.

 ```
 $ echo -n | match_at_least_one ; echo $?